Hemp jewelry: Macramé

 Macramé is the ancient art form of knotting many different geometric patterns together without the use of hooks, needles, or hoops.
 This knotting can be used to not only make jewelry, but decorative coverings and wall hangings as well.
 Materials used for this include natural fibers such as cotton, jute, sisal, linen, and hemp which all come from plants and herbs and synthetic cords such as yarn, rayon, rattail, and nylon.
 Finally, they are processed into strands in which the fibers lay parallel to each other.

 History of macramé

-The terminology “macramé” dates back to an Arabic origin and translates to ‘fringe’.
+The terminology “macramé” dates back to an Arabic origin and translates to ‘fringe.’
 This skill originated in the 13th century when Arabian weavers would knot excess fabric at the edges of loomed fabric.
-It then became popular in the 14th and 15th centuries on French and Italian ships and was known to the sailors as “square knotting”, a fancy rope work used to make small decorative items aboard a ship.
-Sailors would describe the rope materials used by their circumference, however, now cord size is given in diameter length.
-They typically used cotton, hemp or steel cord to ornament the ships rigging.
+It then became popular in the 14th and 15th centuries on French and Italian ships, and was known to the sailors as “square knotting,” a fancy ropework used to make small decorative items aboard a ship.
+Sailors would describe the rope materials used by their circumference; however, now cord size is given in diameter length.
+They typically used cotton, hemp or steel cord to ornament the ships' rigging.
 The round braids, hitching and Turk's head macramé styles were often used as protective wrappings for rails, spars and rigging.
 Mats were made from hemp and cotton to create nonskid surfaces on deck.